Tell Rush Baugh, the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.

 They're the ones asking these questions.

-They're the ones calling him the magic Negro, not me.
+They're the ones calling him the Magic Negro, not me.

 We never talk about Barack's race here until we react to it when we see it in the drive-by media.

-For the drive-by media to call what we're doing here racism, is obscene, and I am owed an apology.
+For the drive-by media to call what we're doing here racism is obscene.

 If there is racism in the mix here, they have introduced it.

-They are the ones who've entered in.
+They are the ones who have entered.

 Here's another example of it today in the Washington Post.

-And so they've decided to punt the whole action line of is Barack Obama black enough.
+And so they've decided to punt the whole action line of is Barack Obama black enough?

 So I guess if whites don't vote for Obama, they are racists.